Skip to main content

 TUYA_RESET_REASON_FIB = 8, ///< Reset originated from the FIB bootloader

-TUYA_RESET_REASON_BOOTLOADER = 8, ///< Reset relates to an bootloader
+TUYA_RESET_REASON_BOOTLOADER = 8, ///< Reset relates to a bootloader

 TUYA_RESET_REASON_CRASH = 10, ///< Software crash